moonfacedigital/sveltekit-image/README.md

 `important: boolean | false`
 Defaults to `false`.
 Sets `sync, eager, prioritize` to `true`

+`clip: boolean | true`
+Defaults to `true`.
+Fixes grey outline on lazy images in webkit

 ## Configuration

 Server configrations can be specified through the `/api/_image/server.ts` endpoint.